top of page

 The quiet world Hannah has built in Edinburgh, working in a bookshop with Will now an accountant, is shattered when new evidence surrounding April's death is brought to light by a journalist.
 Hannah reconnects with the old gang to delve into what really happened to April ten years earlier.

-I enjoyed the Oxford years chapters even though it seemed to take a long time to get the point of April's death.
+I enjoyed the Oxford years chapters even though it seems to take a long time to get the point of April's death.
 The picture that Ruth Ware paints of life at Oxford is super atmospheric.
 April and Hannah and their friendship group - Will, Hugh, Ryan and Emily - are well fleshed out.
 Will and Hugh are childhood friends, also from a world of privilege like April, and portrayed as quintessential upper class British men.
 Ryan is a socialist in the making, cheeky and charming in a laddish kind of way.
 Emily is a maths prodigy, competitive and sarcastic.

 In the chapters set in the present, each of the members of the original group of Oxford friends comes under suspicion as Hannah questions what she remembers of the night of April's death and what she thought she knew about her friends.
 Hannah has only kept in touch with Hugh, now a successful cosmetic surgeon in Edinburgh.
 Emily has become a noted academic, still living in Oxford, and Ryan is happily married with kids but unfortunately recently debilitated by a stroke.
-Hannah has always been haunted by what happened at Oxford, leaving university and failing to finish her degree.
+Hannah has always been haunted by what happened at Oxford, leaving university after April's death and failing to finish her degree.
 It was her evidence that helped convict John Neville and this is something she has struggled to deal with over the years.

 I enjoyed following the trail of the truth about April's death.
-Ruth Ware did a nice job of making me suspect each one of the group and then later changing my mind.
+Ruth Ware does a nice job of engineering the story so the reader suspects each one of the group until the Big Reveal.
 That said, I didn't warm to Hannah and found her thought processes and her narration somewhat overwrought.
-I get that she was traumatised by April's death, but she was a little too naïve and melancholic for my liking.
-She sometimes came off sounding a bit hysterical.
-It might have made for a better story, too, if there were other players in the suspect pool, even though Hannah does investigate one of the professors in her Oxford college.
-April, too, was something of an unlikeable character, swapping between being fun and generous to downright mean, playing pranks on her friends with often serious consequences.
+I get that she is still traumatised by April's death, but she is naïve and melancholic and this lessens the power of her story.
+She sometimes comes off sounding a bit hysterical and that made my feminist hackles rise.

 While I have read loads of thrillers over the years, I do attempt to immerse myself in the story and just read it, without trying too hard to guess whodunnit or how the ending will pan out.
 I like to be surprised and I love being part of clever storytelling, complex characterisation, and intriguing plot twists and turns.
 I didn't guess the murderer in this one even though I have read plenty of reviews where readers claim the murderer was easy to spot.
 The ending is a bit mad and over the top, but there's an interesting motive for the murder that I rather liked.